 Every risk entered on the risk register requires a named individual who is responsible for coordinating an effective response i.e. the Risk Lead.
-Risks can be specific to one division (Service level risk) or may apply to a number of divisions (Corporate level risk).
-All divisions must cooperate fully with a risk lead co-ordinating the risk management response to a Corporate level risk.
+Risks can be specific to one division (Service level risk) or may apply to a number of divisions or Trust-wide (Corporate level risk).
+All divisions must co-operate fully with a risk lead co-ordinating the risk management response to a Corporate level risk.